Our Contract

 If you tell me about the ongoing abuse of a child, money laundering or a terrorist plot – I am compelled to tell the police.
 I will face criminal charges and lose my accreditation if I don’t pass information on - and I am not willing to do that.
 If these things come up, you will always know that I am going to take the information elsewhere because I’ll slow the conversation down and check what I have heard with you.
 The law is clear that I do not need your consent or permission to break the confidence we have in these instances.
 I’ll still work hard to make sure that you know everything that is going on in the event that this happened.

-To agree to this contract, please fill in your details below.
 If you haven’t completed this, I will contact you before our session to let you know.
 Our session won’t go ahead until I have confirmation that you agree to the contract.